anywhichway/benchtest/README.md

 ## Release History (reverse chronological order)

+2023-01-20 v3.0.3a Corrected how some default metric specs are created.
+Eliminated remainder of async tracking.
+Fixed documentation version numbering in history.

-2023-01-20 v30.0.2a Adjusted and clarified use of third argument to test spec.
+2023-01-20 v3.0.2a Adjusted and clarified use of third argument to test spec.

-2023-01-20 v30.0.1a Consolidated async and Promise tracking
+2023-01-20 v3.0.1a Consolidated async and Promise tracking

 2023-01-17 v3.0.0a Alpha of complete re-write that supports memory, Promise, timeout, socket and other resource traceability as well as performance testing.
 Use v2.0.7 for a stable release that only supports performance testing.